 As part of such efforts, a special committee on the Fourth Industrial Revolution will focus on creating an ecosystem for the Fourth Industrial Revolution, in which new ICT technologies and services can create new pathways.
 The committee will also serve as a strategic platform that prepares for the nation’s future through regulatory reform, basic research, human resources development, and strategic investment in future industries.

-South Korea topped the 2017 Bloomberg Innovation Index, securing the No. 1 spot for four consecutive years.
-The Bloomberg Innovation Index evaluates countries based on seven criteria.
+South Korea took the second spot in the 2020 Bloomberg Global Innovation Index, having reigned in the top three for nine consecutive years since 2012.
+The Bloomberg Innovation Index evaluates countries using seven metrics